caltechlibrary/andor/docs/about.md

 + `/COLLECTION_NAME/delete/OBJECT_ID` (POST) to delete an object

 **And/Or** is a thin layer on top of existing dataset functionality.
-E.g. dataset supplies attachment versioning **And/Or** does not.
-That functionality but could easily be added.
-The idea is that as dataset matures and gains the abilities useful in a multi-user context **And/Or** would be enhanced to support the additional dataset features by mapping them to an appropriate URL end point.
+The idea is that as dataset matures and gains the abilities useful in a multi-user context they can be exposed in __libdataset__ and then made accessible in **And/Or**. **And/Or**'s role is to map dataset features to an appropriate URL end point.
-Example, if adding versioning to JSON documents (e.g. stored diffs of JSON documents[^4]) as added to dataset, that functionality was available in dataset it could be included in **And/Or**.

 ### Web UI